 The respect for labourers here and abroad; sharing expertise with young people through professional training; respect for nature; the commitment to sustainable development: such ethics are part of the Galler charter of values.
 When you purchase Galler products, you are not only giving someone a delightful chocolate experience; you are expressing your choice for a better world.

 The beating heart of the company is the Research and Development department, which works on no fewer than three hundred recipes a year.
-This eclectic, versatile creative team comprises a Liège native, a Canadian and a Fleming.
+This eclectic, versatile creative team comprises a Liège native and a Canadian.
 They focus on two objectives: creating totally unprecedented concepts and continually improving the brand's existing products.

 For example, the R&D team made the decision to remove hydrogenated fats from all its products and to reduce the sugar level in a number of them.
 Creativity thrives here: many of their past ideas have revealed themselves to be ahead of their time.
 In 1993 – more than twenty years ago – Jean Galler proved a pioneer in his creation of a dark chocolate with 70% cacao content.
 Other fleeting creations, available in limited series, were also prophetic.
 Long before it became all the rage, the Florales, Marines, Terrestres and Volcaniques lines included chocolates flavoured, respectively, with delicate flowers, seaweed and precious sea salts, spices and roots, and peppercorns and hot peppers.

 Sustainable development is not a vain term at Galler, where considerable efforts have been made to eliminate palm oil from all our recipes.
 The production of this vegetable oil leads to great environmental problems.
 Nutritionists also suspect that consuming it can be hazardous to health.